 “When you wake up in the morning, tell yourself: The people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous, and surly.” — Marcus Aurelius

-The above quote would cause most readers to believe that Marcus viewed people with a pessimistic lens.
-That could not be further from the truth.
-When Marcus writes this description of people, he’s talking about Premeditatio Malorum, or negative visualization; the ability to anticipate the worst so that we can adequately prepare ourselves for the challenges that lie ahead.
+When Marcus writes about the people he will deal with in the day to come, he’s talking about Premeditatio Malorum, or negative visualization; the ability to anticipate the worst so that we can adequately prepare ourselves for the challenges that lie ahead.
 One can only imagine how difficult it was for Marcus, a man of temperance and discipline, to put up with the slimy politicians and pompous noblemen who he encountered on a daily basis.
 By mentally preparing himself for the people he might encounter, Marcus was ready to handle anyone, no matter how difficult or abrasive they may be.

 The Stoic doesn’t see negative visualization as pessimistic, but simply a feature of their undying optimism.
 Every day there are people and things that will annoy and distract us, but it is within our power to not let that happen.
 It all depends on our perception.
 We can’t take responsibility for other peoples’ behavior, but we can take responsibility for our own.
 So if you want to have a great day, think about all the ways it might go sideways.
 Be prepared for that.
 Think about how you’d handle it, all the things you would need to do in response.
 Practice being calm in the face of chaos.
 Remember that people will be depending on you and that’s why you need to respond accordingly.
 Consider what steps you can take now in anticipation.